Bipolar Disorder Signs and Symptoms

 Some people with bipolar disorder develop “rapid cycling” where they experience four or more episodes of mania or depression within a 12-month period.
 Mood swings can occur very quickly, like a rollercoaster randomly moving from high to low and back again over a period of days or even hours.
 Rapid cycling can leave you feeling dangerously out of control and most commonly occurs if your bipolar disorder symptoms are not being adequately treated.

 The different faces of bipolar disorder

-- Bipolar II Disorder (hypomania and depression) – In Bipolar II disorder, the person doesn’t experience full-blown manic episodes.
+Bipolar II Disorder (hypomania and depression) – In Bipolar II disorder, you don’t experience full-blown manic episodes.
 Instead, the illness involves episodes of hypomania and severe depression.

 Treatment for bipolar disorder

-If you spot the symptoms of bipolar depression in yourself or someone else, don’t wait to get help.
+If you spot the symptoms of bipolar disorder in yourself or someone else, don’t wait to get help.
 Ignoring the problem won’t make it go away; in fact, it will almost certainly get worse.
 Living with untreated bipolar disorder can lead to problems in everything from your career to your relationships to your health.
-Diagnosing the problem as early as possible and getting into treatment can help prevent these complications.
+But bipolar disorder is highly treatable, so diagnosing the problem and starting treatment as early as possible can help prevent these complications.

 If you’re reluctant to seek treatment because you like the way you feel when you’re manic, remember that the energy and euphoria come with a price.
 Mania and hypomania often turn destructive, hurting you and the people around you.

 Bipolar disorder requires long-term treatment.
 Since bipolar disorder is a chronic, relapsing illness, it’s important to continue treatment even when you’re feeling better.
 Most people with bipolar disorder need medication to prevent new episodes and stay symptom-free.